North Sea Energy Islands: Impact on National Markets and Grids: Models and simulation setup

 \subsection{Definition of case-studies}

 To study the impact of North Sea Energy Islands on the European electricity market, four different case studies have been developed with focus on different aspects, such as the size of the island, the installed transmission capacity and the connected countries.
-These cases cover a total of five countries facing the North Sea: Denmark, Germany, the Netherlands, United Kingdom and Norway.
+These cases cover a total of five countries facing the North Sea: Denmark, Germany, the Netherlands, Belgium and the United Kingdom.
 All the simulations presented in Section \ref{sec:4} are performed for a time period corresponding to one year.